numba/numba-mlir/doc/newlangref.md

 Resulting tensor is always of requested shape, but if source slice was of smaller shape, some elements will be masked.

-Copying data back into array
+Copying data back into array:
 ```python
 group.store(D[gid[0]:, gid[1]:], tensor)
 ```